NickolasBenakis/searchGifs/README.md

 ## Intro

+Production built is deployed -> https://searchgifs.surge.sh/.

 SearchGifs is a single page application that consumes the [GIPHY API](https://developers.giphy.com/).
 It displays, search and deletes GIFS.
 It is built in [React.js](https://reactjs.org/).
+It is PWA ready and installable on mobile devices.

 ## Features